 There are a couple of ways to contact us if you have a question or problem with your hospital bill.
 You may utilize our online “Contact Us” form to submit your question or describe a hospital billing problem or you may contact Patient Accounts Customer Service at (337) 289-7287, Monday-Friday, 8:00 a.m. to 4:30 p.m.

 Why am I being billed for “self-administered drugs?

 These are pharmacy charges that are non-billable to Medicare for any outpatient services.
-These are usually tablets, ointments, lotions, anything you can take yourself.
+These are usually tablets, ointments, lotions or anything you can take yourself.
 Please refer to Medicare’s website for further explanation.
-You can also submit these charge to your Part D plan to reimburse you.
+You can also submit these charge to your Part D plan for reimbursement.

 Why did I get multiple bills for the same procedure?

 You may receive a statement for physician services and hospital services depending on where the procedure was performed.

 Why does a single visit to a provider based clinic result in two charges?

 A single visit to a physician may result in two charges: one for the professional component and one for the technical or hospital component.

 How do I know if Lafayette General Health contracts with my health plan

 To receive full insurance benefits, some insurance companies require patients to receive services with “in-network” or “participating provider” hospitals and physicians.
 Some insurance requires that certain services be authorized or pre-certified before the patient receives them.
 Call your insurance company to check its requirements and to make sure Lafayette General Health facilities are in the network.
 We have a current list available for your review, but it is still your responsibility to verify.